 Really, “bread?”
 Are you going to get the deli meat out?
 Unless it’s frosting, nothing’s going between two slices of this dreamy banana goodness.

-In this banana bread, I used olive oil instead of butter.
-I did this, not to make it any healthier, (though it does that), but because I just love what it brings to the recipe, especially the extra crispy top!
+I did this, not to make it any healthier, (though it does that), but because I just love what it brings to the recipe.

-Call this spiced Olive Oil Chocolate Chip Banana Bread what you will, but I’m having it for dessert — for breakfast.
+Call this Olive Oil Chocolate Chip Banana Bread what you will, but I’m having it for dessert.
+(Okay, and breakfast!)

 Makes 1 (approximately 4 X 12-inch) loaf